 - Turn on features: Brave Browser has several privacy and security features, such as “Shields” and “HTTPS Everywhere.”
 These features are automatically enabled, but you can customize them to suit your needs by clicking the Brave logo in the top-right corner of the Browser and selecting “Settings” > “Shields” or “Extensions.”

 - Try out the Brave Rewards program: Brave Browser’s Rewards program allows you to earn Basic Attention Tokens (BAT) for viewing privacy-respecting ads.
-To join the program, select “Brave Rewards” from the settings menu and follow the instructions.
+Select “Brave Rewards” from the settings menu to join the program and follow the instructions.

 To remove Brave Browser from your system, execute one of the following commands, depending on the version of Brave you have installed, and remove the corresponding repository.

-Initially, you can remove the stable version of Brave Browser, but keep in mind that you can also remove the beta or nightly version since all three possess separate repositories and installations.
+Initially, you can remove the stable version of Brave Browser, but remember that you can also remove the beta or nightly version since all three possess separate repositories and installations.

 sudo dnf remove brave-browser